How to Sign Up for COBRA Health Insurance: Easy Steps for Keeping Your Coverage

 Qualifying for COBRA Coverage

-Certain life events make you eligible:
+Here are a few life events that make you eligible:

 • Losing your job (unless fired for misconduct)